Highway 1, USA (Still): History

 Working from an original libretto by Arvey, Still began to compose the music for the opera in 1941, under the title A Southern Interlude.
 He entered the work into several composition competitions in 1946 and 1959, without success, and also in 1954 to the New York City-based company Punch Opera, again without success.
 In 1961, during a visit to the University of Miami for a concert of the university's 'Festival of American Music' that featured one of his works, Still and university faculty member and conductor Fabien Sevitzky discussed the possibility of a future festival production of one of Still's operas.
 Still subsequently revised the opera into its final form, in one act divided into two scenes, with the new title Highway 1, USA.

 The opera received its premiere at Coral Gables High School on 11 May 1963, Still's 68th birthday, under the auspices of that year's 'Festival of American Music' of the University of Miami, to a favourable reception.
 Subsequent performances have included a 1972 staging by Opera/South in Jackson, Mississippi, the first professional production of the opera, and a 1977 production by Opera Ebony at the Beacon Theatre, the first New York City performance of the work.
+Soprano Geraldine McMillian portrayed Mary in a production of the opera given at the Miller Outdoor Theatre in Houston by the Houston Ebony Opera Guild in August 1998.

 In May and June 2021, Opera Theatre of Saint Louis presented the opera during its festival season.
 In May–June 2023, the little OPERA theatre of ny in association with Harlem Opera Theater and National Black Theatre presented it as part of "American One Acts" (a double bill with Down in the Valley by Kurt Weill).